 AbiLive-In is exactly what it says; our carer lives in the home of the person being cared for.
 They become a part of your household, working closely with you to help in your daily care needs.

 Having a live in carer isn’t for everyone – remember that the carer will be in your home all the time, day and night.
 It is very important that you and the carer get on.
 We spend time assessing your requests and finding carers that suit your needs.
 This helps to ensure the package runs smoothly and everyone remains happy.
 Mind you, if you don’t get on we will very quickly change the carer for you until we find one that you do like.

 The benefits of Live-In care are: It means that you stay at home however poorly or incapacitated you are.
 If your only alternative choice is a care home (and if you don’t want that) then live in care is for you.
 Your carer will be there to look after you during the day and night, but how they do that, and when they do things for you, is always up to you.
 If you are used to having meals at a certain time, then that will continue.
 The food you eat will also be your choice.
-You will have greater flexibility, more opportunity and a bespoke individual service the carer works for you, you’re at home.
+You will have greater flexibility, more opportunity and a bespoke individual service which will enable you to still live at home.

-Of course, one carer cannot look after you 24 hours a day every day of the year for ever, they will also need time off.
-So we provide at least TWO carers to alternatein your package.
-This means you get a small team who get to know how you like tasks done and who work closely with you to achieve continuity around your care needs. .
+Of course, one carer cannot look after you 24 hours a day every day of the year, they will also need time off.
+So we provide at least TWO carers to alternate in your package.
+This means you get a small team who get to know how you like tasks done and who work closely with you to achieve continuity around your care needs.
 Furthermore, once a day your Live-In carer must have two free hours off duty and quite how this is achieved depends on your circumstances.
 Perhaps your family will come in or perhaps we send a relief carer to cover their time off.
 We work closely with you and your family to determine how best we cover your needs.